-A move to a new location is a great opportunity to take inventory of your tool collection.
-As you sort through all of your workshop or garage items, separate the items into three piles.
+Moving to a new location is a great time to take inventory of your tool collection.
+As you sort through all your workshop or garage items, separate the items into four piles:

 - Large tools you want to take